 It got to be August however, and little by little other guests started arriving, not very sophisticated, since it was an inexpensive pension, but it was nice not to have to converse all alone with Mademoiselle during every meal.
 I remember teaching some of the guests how to play canasta in the evenings.

 The funny thing was that the two young ‘widows’, les veuves joyeuses, never went swimming.
-They were lying on the tiles around the pool sunbathing, but they would never go into the water.
-Oh well, I guess we all have different ways of enjoying a pool.
+They were lying on the tiles surrounding the pool, sunbathing, but they would never go into the water.
+Oh well, I guess we all have different ways of enjoying a swimming pool.

-One day as we were all out in Jean’s and Roger’s cars, we stopped at a place in the river Allier where it was deep enough to go swimming.
+One day as we were all out in Jean’s and Roger’s cars, we stopped at a place by the river Allier where it was deep enough to go swimming.
 And that’s what we did.
 Annie and Paulette, however, did not even sample the water to pretend it was too cold or whatever.
-So the three of us, the two gentlemen and the Swedish freak had a nice and cool swim and the ladies were just watching.
+So the three of us, the two baron, the count and I, the Swedish freak, had a nice and cool swim and two ladies were just watching.
 Oh well, make-up and coiffure obligent.

 However, there were other events than swim or no-swim Algerian young ‘widows’ and a smug count.